vahidhedayati/ajaxdependancyselection/README.md

-Above example lists continents, then countries and finally cities, the key was in the actions called if you notice the 2nd calls primary action, this can be repeated on further nested situations.
+Above example lists continents, then countries and finally cities, the key was in the actions called if you notice the 2nd calls Middle action, this can be repeated on further nested situations. ie keep recalling autocompleteMiddleAction and for the final turn call autocompleteSecondaryAction.
+Following their structures since the middle one has lots of extra values